wiseman-timelord/MaNTella-Launcher/README.md

 # Features
 Work done currently includes...
-1. Batch launcher, that launches BOTH, xVASynth in non-Admin AND Mantella in Admin, the batch saves time and messing around, if you install xVASynth to the suggested folder, it will, as required, automatically run it too.
+1. Batch launcher, that launches BOTH, xVASynth AND Mantella, in Admin, if you install xVASynth to the suggested folder ".\xVASynth", it will, as required, automatically run it too.
 2. Concise Chararacter details.
 The character details were non-standardized, and generally both had too much info, so I wrote a program to standardize the character details.
 3. Concise, optimized and streamlined, prompts for config.ini, with stated charater limit on consolidation. follow, offended, forgiven were removed, as they didnt work in vanilla when tested.

 # Preview
 - The current pre-release launcher batch...